-Keflavík itself is best considered as an initial base for visitors keen on self drive trips to the rest of the country.
+Keflavík itself is best considered as an initial base for visitors keen on self-drive trips to the rest of the country.

-There is the Icelandic Museum of Rock and Roll, which offers an interesting tribute to the energetic and innovative Icelandic music scene, with a particular focus on Björk, Sigur Rós and Of Monsters and Men, amongst many others.
+There is the Icelandic Museum of Rock and Roll, which offers an interesting tribute to the energetic and innovative Icelandic music scene, with a particular focus on Björk, Sigur Rós, and Of Monsters and Men, amongst many others.

-A closer look at the map will reveal Reykjanes has UNESCO status as a Global Geopark (www.reykjanesgeopark.is), protecting its geological significance.
+A closer look at the map will reveal that Reykjanes has UNESCO status as a Global Geopark (www.reykjanesgeopark.is), protecting its geological significance.

-It provides an early opportunity to observe a split in the Earth’s tectonic plates, with volcanoes, lakes, hot springs and miles and miles of ancient lava fields laid out in every direction.
+It provides an early opportunity to observe a split in the Earth’s tectonic plates, with volcanoes, lakes, hot springs, and miles and miles of ancient lava fields laid out in every direction.